SteeweGriffin/STWCollectionView/README.md

   ```

 * **`currentPage`** Current Index in center.
-**❕ if visible columns are even the result is a CGFloat beetween two value**
+**❕ if fixedCellsNumber are even the result is a CGFloat beetween two value**

   ```swift
   var currentPage: CGFloat { get }